Fictizia/Curso-Node.js-para-desarrolladores-Front-end_ed1/fictiziaformacion/PRACTICE.md

 10. Express.
  * Build an static server with our previous client code.
  * Create a parallel server project, trying to replicate the routes we used before.
+ * _Optional:_ use an ajax call for our insertion form, instead of the html form post method.
+ * Create jade templates for our pages, following `express` folder structure.
+ * Create our search page, using `express` form parameters for our detail views.

 ---